 If you hold strong political beliefs, you may want to go to a college where the students, faculty, and administration share your values.
 You'll be more likely to find student groups that are aligned with your interests and beliefs.
-The values of the college will be more likely to coincide with your own, and you'll probably have a more enjoyable college experience.
+Additionally, it's more likely that the values of the college will coincide with your own, which means you'll probably have a more enjoyable college experience.

 Traits of the Most Conservative Colleges

-Conservative colleges are politically right-wing.
-The students tend to favor conservative positions like outlawing abortion, reducing the size of government, and protecting gun rights.
+For the purposes of this article, we're defining "conservative colleges" as those that are politically right-wing.
+The students who attend these institutions tend to favor conservative positions like outlawing abortion, reducing the size of government, and protecting gun rights.

-Christian colleges are often more conservative.
+Christian colleges are often both politically and socially conservative.
 Many Christian colleges adhere to more traditional social views and rules that attract conservative Christian students and faculty.

 Possible Advantages of Attending a Conservative College

 If you're a self-described conservative, you may be more comfortable and happy at a college with many other conservative students.
-At very liberal colleges, students are often not that accepting and think negatively of conservatives.
-If you attend a conservative college, you're more likely to meet people who share your political and social views, and you won't be ostracized for your beliefs.
+At very liberal colleges, students may be less accepting of conservatives and conservative beliefs.
+If you attend a conservative college, you're more likely to meet people who share your political and social views, which can help you make stronger connections within your campus community.

 Also, at a conservative college, the faculty and administration are more likely to accept or believe in conservative values.
-Studies have shown that college faculty tend to be much more liberal.
-If you're a conservative student, you may not prefer having your opinions evaluated by a professor who is likely to hold very different beliefs.
+Studies have shown that college faculty tend to identify as moderate to liberal, so if you're a conservative student, you may not prefer having your opinions evaluated by a professor who doesn't align with your political beliefs.

 US Military Academy